makyo/ally/content/book/press.md

 ### Selected reviews

 * "Cleareyed yet powerfully immediate . . .
 A fresh, daring exploration of lived experience." --- [*Kirkus Reviews*](https://www.kirkusreviews.com/book-reviews/madison-scott-clary/allyC/)
 * "I felt I was chasing down fractions of the author's soul.
 Chasing them not because I got this to read and review, but because I deeply wanted to.
-So I could put them together and solve an ultimate puzzle whose picture would contain some incompre-hensible beauty." --- [Linnea Capps](https://www.goodreads.com/review/show/3236700737?book_show_action=true)
+So I could put them together and solve an ultimate puzzle whose picture would contain some incomprehensible beauty." --- [Linnea Capps](https://www.goodreads.com/review/show/3236700737?book_show_action=true)